Community Access Pass Information

 • Five individual passes are included.
 Please make sure all five passes are returned together.

-You don’t need to drive far for awe-inspiring nature, breath-taking views and adventure seeking activities like hiking, mountain biking, rock climbing, canoeing and camping.
+You don’t need to drive far for awe-inspiring nature, breath-taking views and adventure-seeking activities like hiking, mountain biking, rock climbing, canoeing and camping.
 You can find those things, and more, right here in your backyard.
 With forests, meadows, grasslands, cliffs, creeks, lakes, wetlands, and other natural areas, Conservation Halton parks are some of the most beautiful and biodiverse areas in Ontario.
-The parks are also home to a 15th century Iroquoian village, a Raptor Centre, a new aerial challenge course and a beach.
+The parks are also home to a 15th-century Iroquoian village, Raptor Centre, an aerial challenge course, and a beach.

-• General admission to Ireland House Museum; extra fees apply for special events.
+• General admission to Ireland House and Joseph Brant Museum; extra fees apply for special events.

-• Good for up to 2 adults & 4 children up to 18 years old, living in one household.
+• Good for up to 2 adults and 4 children up to 18 years old living in one household.

 You will be able to use the borrowed seasonal permit’s serial number to obtain guaranteed access to these parks at no extra charge.

-Reservations can be made online at reservations.ontarioparks.com or by phone at 1-888-ONT-PARK (1-888-668-7275) – Open daily from 7am to 9pm Eastern Time.
-When you arrive at a park, you will need to bring the seasonal permit that you borrowed, and a printed or electronic copy of the confirmation e-mail that indicates that you have secured a space at the park on the day of the visit.
+Reservations can be made online or by phone at 1.888.ONT.PARK (1.888.668.7275).
+Open daily from 7am to 9pm Eastern Time.
+When you arrive at a park, you will need to bring the seasonal permit that you borrowed and a printed or electronic copy of the confirmation e-mail that indicates that you have secured a space at the park on the day of the visit.

-• Display pass on the rear-view mirror or dashboard of the vehicle while it is in a park
+• Display the pass on the rear-view mirror or dashboard of the vehicle while it is in a park.

 Located between Toronto and Niagara Falls at the Hamilton/Burlington corridor, Royal Botanical Gardens, Canada’s largest botanical garden, boasts 250 acres of breathtaking gardens and over 2,400 acres of spectacular nature sanctuaries.
 A national historical site, RBG has been offering one-of-a-kind experiences for both the gardening enthusiast and the casual observer for over 80 years.